 Where are onions cultivated?

-So, when can I use minced onion?
-Minced onions have many applications, including:
+So, when can I use chopped onion?
+Chopped onions have many applications, including:

-- As an addition to a long simmering stocks and stews, where the onions will rehydrate
+- As an addition to a long simmering stew

-- Soaking in water and using it in place of fresh onions
+- Soaked in water, then used in place of fresh onions

 History of onions

-Are you looking for ways to incorporate minced onions on a larger scale?
+Are you looking for ways to incorporate chopped onions on a larger scale?
 There are many products to help you get started.